RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 ### Custom Types

-Each `SimpleMetric` has a `custom_type` option.
+Each SimpleMetric has a `custom_type` option.
 This option gives an additional tag on data output when using [[RunSimpleMetrics]] or [[SimpleMetricFeatures]].
-The benefit to this is that you can have multiple `SimpleMetrics`, all configured differently and using the `custom_type` option allows you to run them all in a single `RunSimpleMetrics` or SimpleMetricFeatures application.
+The benefit to this is that you can have multiple SimpleMetrics, all configured differently and using the `custom_type` option allows you to run them all in a single `RunSimpleMetrics` or SimpleMetricFeatures application.

 Ex: